 STARTING THE APPLICATION PROCESS

-NOTE: cadets that have still not completed their Annual Verifications will not be considered for Summer Training.
-The Verifications were mailed to each cadet's parent(s) and have been e-mailed as well.
+NOTE: cadets that have still not completed their Annual Verifications (or do not have current Health Cards) will not be considered for Summer Training.
 See your Level Officer to see of your name is on the "outstanding list".
 Same for those who must submit updated OHIP coverage.

 Since there are more applicants than there are summer training positions available, there is a selection process in place.
 It begins with cadets applying for the courses they are both interested in and eligible for with guidance from their respective Proficiency Level Officers.
-First-year cadets are typically eligible for the two-week General Training Course.
-This does not apply to older cadets who enroll under the Late Joiner Policy and are eligible to be accelerated into Proficiency Level 2 or 3.
-Second- and third-year cadets can apply for the three-week basic courses, such as Basic Aviation or Basic Drill and Ceremonial.
-Senior cadets and certain third-year cadets can apply for six-week advanced courses, including national courses such as Glider Pilot Scholarship or International Air Cadet Exchange.
+First and second year cadets will be eligible for the CAP local training.
+This does not apply to older cadets who enroll under the Late Joiner Policy and are eligible to be accelerated into Proficiency Level 3 or 4.
+Third year and later cadets can apply for CTC courses of varying lengths, including national courses such as Glider Pilot Scholarship or International Air Cadet Exchange.
 National course applications have a much more rigourous application process that includes review of secondary school transcripts, a written narrative, and an interview, among other things.
 Pilot Scholarships also require the successful completion of a Transport Canada examination and successful medical check.
 Some senior cadets may apply for summer employment as a staff cadet at various cadet training centres across the province.
-The national course application process is outlined in the two documents linked at the bottom of this page.

 FILLING OUT THE APPLICATION FORM